During these uncertain times, how can we help?

 Archives Volunteer: (Qualifications: 2+ years of college; ability to lift up to 40 lbs.)

-Archives Intern: (Qualifications: some graduate level education: Library Science, Archival Studies, Museum Studies, Jewish Studies, and/or History preferred; ability to lift up to 40 lbs.)
+Archives Intern: (Qualifications: 2+ years of college and/or graduate level education: Library Science, Archival Studies, Museum Studies, Jewish Studies, and/or History preferred; ability to lift up to 40 lbs.)